Robert Reid, 1st Earl Loreburn: Political career

 During the 1900s and 1910s, many Liberal politicians took up the ideology of Liberal Imperialism, led by the Chancellor of the Exchequer (H. H. Asquith), the Secretary of State for War (Richard Haldane) and the Secretary of State for Foreign Affairs (Sir Edward Grey).
 This triumvirate of politicians was strongly in favour of an entente with France, along with the creation of a British Expeditionary Force, in the event of a war between France and Germany.
 These three politicians made their views known, and when Campbell-Bannerman appointed his cabinet, he appointed Loreburn Lord Chancellor as a counter to the Liberal Imperialists.
+Winston Churchill referred to him as belonging to the "radical element" within the Liberal party.

-In 1908, Asquith became Prime Minister.
+In 1908, Asquith became prime minister.
 Lord Loreburn's disagreements with Haldane, Grey, Asquith, and eventually David Lloyd George became more prominent.
 Asquith, Lloyd George, Grey, Churchill, and Haldane met secretly on 23 August 1911, and when certain Cabinet members found out, they were furious.
 Reginald McKenna had recently been deprived of his position as First Lord of the Admiralty for refusing to provide military aid to the French, and he led the majority (whose members included Loreburn, McKenna, Colonial Secretary Lewis Vernon Harcourt, and Chancellor of the Duchy of Lancaster Jack Pease) in "a strong line about Cabinet supremacy over all other bodies in the matter of sea and land defence".
 Lord Esher wrote, "There has been a serious crisis.
 Fifteen members of the Cabinet against five.
 The Entente is decidedly imperilled."

 He was created Earl Loreburn on 4 July 1911.
 Unfortunately, Lord Loreburn's health began declining, and in the summer of 1912, he resigned his Lord Chancellorship.
 In a parting, "valedictory" letter to Lord Haldane, he wrote:

 During the July Crisis Loreburn opposed British intervention in the impending continental war.
 On 31 July 1914 the Manchester Guardian, to his delight, attacked the way in which Britain appeared to have been secretly committed to the side of France and Russia.

 In January 1918, the House of Lords came to consider the Bill which went on to become the Representation of the People Act 1918, for the first time introducing a limited women's suffrage.
 Loreburn moved an amendment to delete from the Bill the sections which would give the vote to women, but the Lords were not persuaded and on a division the amendment was lost by 134 votes against to 71 in favour.

+He continued to serve as a Law Lord in the House of Lords.

 Personal life

 Lord Loreburn married firstly Emily, daughter of A. C. Fleming, in 1871.
 After her death in August 1904 he married secondly Violet Elizabeth, daughter of William Frederick Hicks-Beach, in 1907.
 There were no children from either marriage.
-Lord Loreburn died on 30 November 1923, aged 77, when his titles became extinct.
+Lord Loreburn died on 30 November 1923, aged 77, at which his titles became extinct.